 The Sanbangsan Mountain area, located along the Sagye-ri coastline in southwestern Jeju, is where flowers bloom first in the spring, along with Seongsan Ilchulbong Peak.
 On bright spring days, the area becomes crowded with tourists who want to photograph this scenic view because the brilliant yellow canola flowers covering the land, in contrast to the dark background of Sangbangsan Mountain make the place truly picturesque.

 Lotte Hotel Jeju is a luxury hotel of Lotte Hotels & Resorts, opened in 2000 in the heart of Jungmun Resort.
 It’s a well-known and famous attraction to not only the tourists but also the locals.
-Many locals have parties or wedding here and there take beautiful pictures in the garden.
+Many locals have parties or weddings here and there take beautiful pictures in the garden.
 The canola bloom in spring is an exciting scene and don’t forget to stop by and take pictures!